casper-borretzen/EightBitCalc/README.md

 An 8-bit binary calculator made with the C# programming language.

-Available operations and flags mimick the 6502 processor.
+Available operations and flags mimic the 6502 processor.

-Made with the intention of being a learning tool for understanding binary operations and 6502 assembly code.
+Made with the intention of being a learning tool for understanding bitwise operations and 6502 assembly language.

 ![screenshot](screenshots/screenshot_00.png?raw=true "screenshot")